 Since the beginning of the uprising in Syria in March 2011, more than 4 million Syrians left their country to escape the consequences of the civil war, of whom according to UNHCR a number of 672,804 came to Jordan (registered as refugees as of November 30, 2021); see UNHCR-Website)

 In July 2012 the first refugee camp Zaatari was opened, three further camps were established in Zarqa, Mirajeb Al-Fohoud and Azraq, at the beginning of the Arabian Desert.

 Nevertheless two third of the refugees are living outside camps within the villages and cities, mainly in the northern areas but increasingly also in the south.
 More and more municipalities are overwhelmed with these situation.

 The ever-increasing flow of refugees put the country (with a population of around 6.5 million) against increasingly massive economic, political, social and security-related challenges.
 The Jordanian Governement has drawn up the 'Jordan Response Plan for the Syrian Crisis 2016 - 2018' to tackle the impact of the crisis in all segments of the society.

 Over that jobs are urgently needed for a society, which in its majority is younger than 25 years and also in the future will grow fast.
 The education sector must be adapted to the needs and possibilities of the Jordanian economy.

 Fair and transparent elections, programmatic and not tribal oriented political parties, a parliament which is able and allowed to control the government and an informed and interested civil society are considered the primary contributing factors to the provision of more open channels for citizens’ participation towards more responsive governance.

-The work of the Hanns Seidel Stiftung is aimed to support sustainable development by creating a positive and supportive environment for political, economic and social participation for all parts of the society.
+The work of the Hanns Seidel Stiftung is aimed to support sustainable development by creating a positive and supportive environment for political, economic and social participation through organizing educational and self-awareness programs, workshops and projects for all parts of the society.